imperial-genomics-facility/igf-pipeline-help/data_access.md

 <div align="right"><a href="#table-of-contents">Go to Top</a></div>

-## Illumina Basespace Sequence Hub based file transfer
+## Illumina Basespace Sequence Hub based file transfer (Discontinued)
 <p><b>Please note: We can only transfer fastq files via Basespace.</b></p>

 Fastq files from the sequencing runs can be uploaded to [Illumina BaseSpace Sequence Hub](https://www.illumina.com/products/by-type/informatics-products/basespace-sequence-hub.html) based on your request.
 Following information are required for this specific mode of data transfer: